-If the power cord or battery icon does not appear on the taskbar, click the show hidden icons still does not appear, make sure that Always show icon on the taskbar is checked on the Power Options Properties Advanced tab.
-See "Changing advanced settings" on page 156 for more information.
+If the power cord or battery icon does not appear on the taskbar, click the show hidden icons button.
+If the icon still does not appear, make sure that Always show icon on the taskbar is checked on the Power Options Properties Advanced tab.
+See "Changing advanced settings" on page 155 for more information.